-This is especially popular in colder climates when snorkelling or scuba diving might not be possible.
+This is especially popular in colder climates when snorkeling or scuba diving might not be possible.

 To enhance the experience further, SURI possesses a so-called feeding tube that allows fish food to be transported below the yacht, so there is always something to see underwater, even on quiet days.

-The interior of SURI is styled according to a classic nautical theme with many wooden furnishings, cream upholstery and designer furniture.
+The interior of the SURI yacht is styled according to a classic nautical theme with many wooden furnishings, cream upholstery, and designer furniture.

 In some places, the original features of the former crabbing vessel were updated and improved but not removed entirely to allow the yacht to keep its charm and unique style.